Skip to main content

 Is Real Property tested frequently on the MEE?

-Real Property is tested regularly on the MEE.
-It appears on most administrations and can be one of the more challenging subjects because of the number of distinct doctrines it covers, from estates to recording acts to easements.
+Real Property appears on roughly 56% of MEE administrations.
+It can be one of the more challenging subjects because of the number of distinct doctrines it covers, from estates to recording acts to easements.

 What topics in Real Property are most commonly tested on the MEE?